-Looking for the most detailed and up to date Indonesia and Bali Honeymoon Guide for 2020?
+Looking for the most detailed and up to date Indonesia and Bali Honeymoon Guide for 2024?
 Well, you are in the right place.
-If you are at the beginning stage of your honeymoon planning and still undecided on the destination, then you need to stop in your tracks and make the right choice now.
+If you are at the beginning stage of your honeymoon planning in Bali and still undecided on the destination, then you need to stop in your tracks and make the right choice now.
 Indonesia is evidently one of the most vibrant, beautiful places in the world and can be explored luxuriously, without spending all of your savings.
 Bali and Indonesia are well known for occupying strong spiritual energy that radiates a natural feeling of romance, positivity, and freedom.
 This energy has brought holidaymakers and honeymooners from every corner of the earth, far and near, to visit this powerful place situated in the heart of Asia.
 Indonesia consists of 17, 508 tropical islands with Bali being the most desired.
 Bali is located in West of Lombok and East of Java.
 In dozens of experts and millions of travellers opinions, this island is said to represent the finest culture, cuisine, adventure and tranquility the country of Indonesia has to offer.
 This is evidently seen as Bali has been awarded one of the World ́s Top Destinations on Trip Advisor's Choice Awards for 2019.
-The abundance of stimulating activities and the extraordinary way of local life can be overwhelming when planning your one-time only Bali honeymoon in 2020.
-Because of this, we have simplified your life and compelled the best, most concise Bali and Indonesia Honeymoon Guide for 2020, answering all your typical questions about this dream destination.
+The abundance of stimulating activities and the extraordinary way of local life can be overwhelming when planning your one-time only Bali honeymoon in 2023.
+Because of this, we have simplified your life and compelled the best, most concise Bali and Indonesia Honeymoon Guide for 2023, answering all your typical questions about this dream destination.

 1) What is Bali and Indonesia like?

-If you genuinely feel at peace when surrounded by nature, then this is definitely the honeymoon destination for you and your fiance!
+If you genuinely feel at peace when surrounded by nature, then this is definitely the Bali honeymoon destination for you and your fiance!
 The country and island boasts rolling green rice fields, tropical jungles, mighty high volcanos, bright glowing ocean reefs and crystal blue seas with glossy waves that will calm you instantly.
 The depth of culture in Indonesia is extremely mesmerizing and a feeling of respect towards the locals is easily established.
 The loyal faith of their religion, which is the majority Hindu (in Bali) can be observed by the rituals they perform on a daily basis and the days of holiday that they devote to the Gods throughout the year.
 The influx of nearby Australians to the island, has brought a western influence to the island, which maintains a good balance and combination of tradition and modernity.
 You can enjoy the original architecture and delicious Indonesian cuisine delicacies on one day , and the next, find the trendiest cafe (with super fast WIFI) while indulging in the finest vegan meal you have ever tasted!
 Budget wise, there is luxurious accomodation for all price ranges and no matter where you go, you will be surrounded by positive people, outstanding landscapes and all year round sunshine.

 2) When is the best time of the year to visit Bali and Indonesia?

 Indonesia is situated about 500m South of the equator and so it tends to be relatively hot all year round.
 This tropical climate has 2 definite seasons; the rainy season and the dry season.
-The rainy season can be any time from November to March with December, January and February being the wettest.
+The rainy season in Bali can be any time from November to March with December, January and February being the wettest.
 It usually rains either in the morning or afternoon and does not last long.
 This time of the year is much quieter and less touristy.
-So, if you struggle with crowds of people and don ́t mind a little drizzle, then this is the time to book your Bali honeymoon and this Guide for 2020 should help you with it.
+So, if you struggle with crowds of people and don ́t mind a little drizzle, then this is the time to book your Bali honeymoon and this Guide for 2023 should help you with it.
 However, on the contrary, the dry Summer months from April to September are the most popular because you are guaranteed sunshine every day.
 This positively affects the visibility and cleanliness of the sea water making snorkelling, surfing, diving and any other water sports more enjoyable.
 Another variable to note when pinning down the perfect dates, are the Australian school holidays, which are around the first week of April, the first week of July and the last week of September.
 Bali and indonesia will, without a doubt, be fully packed with family holiday makers during this time.

 3) What are the Visa requirements for a honeymoon in Bali?

 The first thing to do when planning your Bali honeymoon (even before booking your flights) is to check your countries visa requirements for Indonesia.
 Most countries are able to visit the country visa-free for up to 30 days.
 However, the following countries have to apply in advance: